 Extending the time period for filing a Request for Reconsideration from 15 to 30 days.

-Narrowing grounds for summary dismissal.
+Narrowing the grounds for summary dismissal.

 Making the ICANN Board of Directors responsible for determinations on all requests (rather than a committee handling staff issues).